-Like any large bank, Chase updates its rates regularly in line with global currency market fluctuations.
-Its exchange rates are similar to those offered by other large US banks but not as attractive as the rates you’ll get by using an independent money transfer specialist.
+Like any large bank, Chase updates its rates in line with global currency market fluctuations.
+The Chase currency exchange rates you’ll be offered are similar to those of other large US banks, but not as competitive as the rates you’ll get by using a money transfer specialist.

-Send money in more than 40 currencies to more than 90 countries worldwide.
+Chase bank allows you to send money in more than 40 currencies to over 90 countries worldwide, including:

 You have two options for transferring money with Chase: